SoyGema/MARL-Melting-pot/README.md

 Some key concepts include the following terminology:

 1. *MAPLA*.
 Multi-agent population learning algorithm.
-Term reffering to any training process that produces a decentralized population of agents capable of simultaneous interaction with one another.
+Term refearing to any training process that produces a decentralized population of agents capable of simultaneous interaction with one another.